;

 There are also specific causes as to why different stones may form.

-Uric acid stones are a result of a high level of monosodium urate.
 This compound is formed when foods with high purines like organ meats and shellfish are consumed.

 Struvite stones are a consequence of a buildup of ammonia in the urine.
-Ammonia is produced by bacteria from urinary tract infections.

 Poor fluid and calcium intake are other reasons that calcium oxalate stones form.